 Nail strengthening products, cuticle creams and cuticle oils are popular choices for at-home nail care, but looking for a product which will care for both your nails and cuticles is an all-in-one solution to both concerns.

-Use a product like Si-Nails nail strengthener, which contains cationic hyaluronic acid to deeply hydrate both the nail and cuticle, helping to moisturize the entire structure.
+Use a nail strengthening treatment like ISDIN Si-Nails nail strengthener, which contains cationic hyaluronic acid to deeply hydrate both the nail and cuticle, helping to moisturize the entire structure.
 This keeps nails supple and flexible, while also promoting ideal moisture levels in the cuticles.

 Read more: how to check if your nails are healthy